Spicy Roasted Pumpkin Seeds Crispy Easy Snack

 – Roast and stir periodically for even cooking.

 Line a baking sheet with parchment paper.
 This makes cleanup easy.
 Spread the seasoned pumpkin seeds in a single layer.
 Avoid overcrowding for even roasting.
 Place the baking sheet in the oven.
 Roast the seeds for 15-20 minutes.
 Stir every 5-7 minutes to ensure they cook evenly.
 Watch closely to prevent burning.
 When they turn golden brown and smell amazing, they are done.
 Remove from the oven and let them cool.
 Once cool, they will be crispy and ready to enjoy as a snack or topping.
-You can find the full recipe for this tasty treat above.

 Tips & Tricks